mbleron/ExcelGen/README.md

 `ABSOLUTE_ANCHOR`|The image is anchored at a fixed position within the sheet and will not be moved or resized.
 <br/>

-For a `TWOCELL_ANCHOR`, the move and resize behaviour is specified using one the following mode:
+For `TWOCELL_ANCHOR`, the move and resize behaviour is specified using one the following mode:
 Mode|Description
 ---|---
 `MOVE_RESIZE`|**This is the default**.
 The image is moved and/or resized with anchor cells.